Raspberry Pi user manual

 sudo reboot

-to restart the system- Please ensure that the hardware connection is correct
+to restart the system- Please make sure the hardware connection is correct

 dtoverlay=fly-tft-v2